 How do chapters make membership decisions?

-- Your academic, leadership and community service accomplishments.
+- Academic, leadership and community service accomplishments.

-- Conversations you have with their members during events.
+- Conversations with their members during events.

 - Sorority membership requirements.

 - The chapter's founding values.

 After attending Round 4 (preference) recruitment events and at the completion of the